Annie M.G. Schmidt: Jip en Janneke

 Schmidt began writing Jip en Janneke while working in Amsterdam at Het Parool.
 Jip and Janneke are two children who live next to each other, and engaged in short, self-contained adventures every week.
 Some story lines were based on real adventures involving Schmidt's son Flip and the girl next door.
 The stories were illustrated by Fiep Westendorp.
 The first was published 13 September 1952, the last 7 September 1957; a total of eight book collections were published between 1953 and 1960.
 Jip and Janneke are among the best-known children's characters in the Netherlands—they were listed first on a list of "five typically Dutch phenomena"—and their likeness is marketed on a variety of products sold by the HEMA department stores.

-Minoes or Undercover Kitty / Miss Minoes
+Minoes / Miss Minoes

 Minoes (1970) is the story of a cat who turns into a young lady and, by spreading gossip from the cat world, helps a young journalist keep his job at the newspaper.
-In 2001, a film adaption was directed by Vincent Bal based on a script by Burny Bos; it became one of the most popular Dutch children's films abroad.
+In 2001, a film adaptation was directed by Vincent Bal based on a script by Burny Bos; it became one of the most popular Dutch children's films abroad.
 Winning two Golden Calves, Minoes was the best-selling Dutch children's film to date, and the DVD was certified platinum in 2002.
 More than 815,000 people saw it in the theatre, making it the highest-selling Dutch film of the year.
 The film won first prize at the 2002 Chicago International Children's Film Festival.
 The book Minoes has been translated into English as Minnie (1992) and as The Cat Who Came In off the Roof (2014).